striblab/strib-icons/README.md

     1. Make sure your computer supports NodeJS and run: `npm install`
     2. Run: `pwd` to output the full computer path of the application's root.
 Copy this value down
         * Example: `/Users/riggllm/GitHub/strib-icons`
-* In your IDE, open the `config/local/hugo.yml` file.
+* In your IDE, open the `config/local/` directory and create a file called `hugo.yml`.
-    1. You'll see a line that looks like this: `baseURL: "/_site"`
+    1. Add the following line to the file: `baseURL: "/_site"`
     2. Modify that line by pasting the output from `pwd` into the `baseURL` property, before the `/_site` value.
         * Example: `baseURL: "/Users/riggllm/GitHub/strib-icons/_site"`
-        * Changes to this file *should not* be committed.
-In theory, changes to this file won't be noticed by GitHub, but be mindful just in case.
+        * This file is not tracked by GitHub.
-* The old version of the application had a local "hosting" option that is replicated in this version of the application.
+* The old version of the application had a self-hosting option that is replicated in this version of the application.
-  However, hosting locally is not required to be able to develop successfully.
-See "Scrips and Commands" below for more info.
+  However, self-hosting is not required to be able to work with the repo locally.
+See "Scrips and Commands" below for more info about building and self-hosting.

 ### Icons